 The Hospital shall work in conjunction with the PAYOR to achieve a decrease in the readmission rate of CONSUMERs admitted to their inpatient setting.
 Readmission is defined as the CONSUMER requiring a return to inpatient care within a specific time frame after discharge for prior psychiatric inpatient treatment at the Hospital’s facility.

-Inpatient Psychiatric Services: Including professional fees; comprehensive psychiatric assessment (includes assessing for trauma, co-morbid conditions, in particular, substance use disorders, and domestic violence/ environmental safety concerns) and diagnosis; neurological and/or psychological testing; individual, group and family psychotherapy; specialized education; activity therapy; dietary and specialized nutritional services; medication management/stabilization; speech and hearing evaluation and treatment, if indicated; laboratory and other tests relating to mental health diagnosis and treatment; discharge planning to include coordination of transportation; court hearing expert witness testimony, if required; coordination and service site for probate court hearings for PAYOR’S CONSUMERs ; routine sharing of referral and clinical information and coordination of care with the CONSUMER’s primary physician and PAYOR’S staff and any other PROVIDER under contract to the PAYOR, as authorized by the CONSUMER.
+Inpatient Psychiatric Services: Including professional fees; comprehensive psychiatric assessment (includes assessing for trauma, co-morbid conditions, in particular, substance use disorders, and domestic violence/ environmental safety concerns) and diagnosis; neurological and/or psychological testing; individual, group and family psychotherapy;; activity therapy; dietary and specialized nutritional services; medication management/stabilization;, if indicated; laboratory and other tests relating to mental health diagnosis and treatment; discharge planning to include coordination of transportation; court hearing expert witness testimony, if required; coordination and service site for probate court hearings for PAYOR’S CONSUMERs ; routine sharing of referral and clinical information and coordination of care with the CONSUMER’s primary physician and PAYOR’S staff and any other PROVIDER under contract to the PAYOR, as authorized by the CONSUMER.

 All CONSUMERs admitted into the PROVIDER’s inpatient services shall have access to the same quality of services that are provided to PROVIDER’s other patients.